stubma/firefly_helloworld/README.md

 What is it
 ==================
 It is a skeleton project based on [firefly][1] game server framework.
 You can use it as:
-* a start point of real game project
+* A start point of real game project
-* a learning material of firefly
+* A learning material of firefly
-* a testbed of firefly-based game
+* A testbed of firefly-based game

 It includes a cocos2d-x client to test the skeleton server.
 The client just connect the server and send a test command, and the server will return hello world.